 Where does the cool water that leaves the radiator go next?

-- Engine Block: The coolant then flows into the engine block, where it absorbs heat generated by the engine during combustion.
+- The water pump circulates coolant (a mixture of water and antifreeze) through the engine block, where it absorbs heat from the engine.

 Where does cooler water goes?